toolbuilder/rollup-plugin-relative-to-package/README.md

   // This is the entry point to your unit test - not your package!
   // I use the 'multi-entry' plugin to process all unit tests at once.
   input: 'test/unit-test.js',
-  // relativeToPackage dynamically adds to the 'external' Array
+  // relativeToPackage determines which packages are external, and
-  // during bundle generation, so there is no need to specify it.
+  // gives that information to Rollup.
+So there is no need to specify it.
   // external: []
   output: {
     dir: 'output',